 Click Here for tab for Royals by Lorde

-Heading back to the earlier days of Taylor Swift with this quintessential modern country-pop track that gives off a fun and carefree feel.
+We’re heading back to the earlier days of Taylor Swift with this quintessential modern country-pop track that gives off a fun and carefree feel.
 Taylor was inspired to write this song after she overheard a male friend of hers having an argument with his girlfriend over the phone.
-The song received some criticism for its ‘safe’ and slightly by the numbers delivery, but there’s no denying it’s a well written and catchy song that’s a lot of fun to jam to.
+The song received criticism for its ‘safe’ and slightly by-the-numbers delivery, but there’s no denying it’s a well-written and catchy song that’s a lot of fun to jam to.

 7 Years by Lukas Graham

 Click Here for tab for 7 Years by Lukas Graham

 A thought provoking and challenging soul-pop song from Danish artist Lukas Graham.
 This is a promotional single from his second album simply titled Lukas Graham.
 He’s mentioned that the song is a recollection and reflection of his life so far and what he wants to achieve as he ages.
 The song’s clocked over a billion views on YouTube and is sure to go down well when played at any social gathering.

 There’s a very distinct melody running throughout the song, so rather than simply outline the chords with their open positions, this song is better executed with fingerpicking.
 This allows you to cover all the major elements, the bassline, the chordal structure, and the melody.

 Call Me Maybe by Carly Ray Jepsen

 Click Here for tab for Call Me Maybe by Carly Ray Jepsen

 Next is a light and fun song about a girl who suddenly becomes attracted to someone.
 It’s a great carefree track and is very well known.
 Originally released as part of an EP and then (due to its huge commercial success) later released on her full length album Kiss.
 The song dominated the charts the world over and was even nominated for two Grammy Awards.